Imagine that your French friend Marie just picked you up at the airport in Paris and hosted you in her lovely home for 3 days.

 That’s why it’s often better to expand on the basic merci and use one these common variations:

-- Merci beaucoup (thank you very much)
+- Merci beaucoup (thank you very much/ thank you so much)

 - Merci d’avance (thank you in advance)